 - Value list.
 List of values that a list or drop-down list should hold.

 - Min value.
 The minimum value.
 Used for numeric values.
+The working of the value depends on the version of Enterprise Server used.

 - Max value.
 The maximum value.
 Used for numeric values.
+The working of the value depends on the version of Enterprise Server used.

 - Max length.
 The maximum length that the value can have.
 Used for strings.